Misterbabou/gptwol/README.md

 <summary>Is there a GUI to configure automatic wakeup and shutdown?</summary>
 <br>

-Automatic shutdwon and wakeup are made in the GUI using cron syntax.
+Automatic shutdown and wakeup are made in the GUI using cron syntax.
 As I want to keep the application simple, I will not implement a GUI with a calendar, month an days.
 You can check this [link](https://crontab.guru/) to help you build your cron.

 </details>